Hybrid-Codes/SwiftPay/README.md

 # SwiftPay
-An internal international payment system that allows customers to register for the system that is then secured allowing for payments choosing a provided making use of SWIFT.
+An internal international payment system that allows customers to register for the system that is then secured allowing for payments choosing a provider, making use of SWIFT.

 ## Git